 Cores in 12th Gen Intel Core i3 CPUs

-The 12th Gen Intel Core i3 CPUs haven’t been released yet, but they are already in the pipeline.
+The 12th Gen Intel Core i3 CPUs haven’t been released yet but are already in the pipeline.

 However, unlike the 12th Gen Core i5 and Core i7 counterparts, the 12th Gen Core i3 DOES NOT feature E-Cores (efficiency cores).

 Initially released in Q3 2020, 11th Gen Core i3 CPU feature 2 -4 cores and 4 – 8 threads.
-All 11th Gen Core i3 CPUs have hyper-threading enabled meaning each core translates into 2 threads.
+All 11th Gen Core i3 CPUs have hyper-threading enabled, meaning each core translates into two threads.

-The higher the threads, the better the CPU performs particularly in multi-tasking.
+The higher the threads, the better the CPU performs, particularly multitasking.

-11th Gen i3s, unfortunately, can only be found in laptops and in embedded systems.
+11th Gen i3s can only be found in laptops and embedded systems.
 There is no Desktop-based 11th gen Core i3 CPU.

-There are only two popular Core i3 CPUs from 11th gen and they are both for laptops/mobile devices i.e Intel Core i3 1125G4 and Intel Core i3 1115G4.
+There are only two popular Core i3 CPUs from the 11th gen, and they are both for laptops/mobile devices, i.e., Intel Core i3 1125G4 and Intel Core i3 1115G4.

 The Intel Core i3 1125G4 is currently the flagship i3 CPU for laptop/mobile devices in terms of overall performance.

-Core i3 1125G4 is the first i3 for laptops to feature 4 cores.
+Core i3 1125G4 is the first i3 for laptops to feature four cores.

-The Intel Core i3 1115G4, on the other hand, is currently a very popular CPU for battery saving entry level laptops.
+On the other hand, the Intel Core i3 1115G4 is currently a very popular CPU for battery-saving entry-level laptops.

 Cores in 10th Gen Intel Core i3 CPUs

-10th Gen Intel Core i3 CPUs offer the widest range of CPUs including CPU for desktops.
-They first released in Q3 2019.
+10th Gen Intel Core i3 CPUs offer the widest range of CPUs, including CPUs for desktops.
+They first released in Q3 of 2019.

-- Desktop based 10th Gen i3 features 4 cores / 8 threads.
+- Desktop-based 10th Gen i3 features four cores/eight threads.

-- Laptop based 10th Gen i3 feature 2 cores / 4 threads
+- Laptop-based 10th Gen i3 feature two cores/four threads

 |Intel Core i3-10320||Desktop||4||8||10130|